 A small business is a privately owned and operated business.
 A small business usually has a small number of employees.
 These are either services or retail operations like grocery stores, medical stores, trades people, bakeries, and small manufacturing units.

-Before understanding the nature and meaning of small business, it small industries and small business establishments.
+Before understanding the nature and meaning of small business, it is important to know how the size is defined, with reference to small industries and small business establishments.
 Several parameters can be used to measure the size of business units.
 These include the number of persons employed in business, capital invested in the business, the volume of output, or value of the output of business and power consumed for business activities.